liuhhhing/urlshortener/README.md

 1. Provide read/write to the db using sqlite3
 2. Provide hash search for duplicate check
 3. Provide longURL search for existing check
-4. Provide insertion of mapping (id, longUrl, hash)
+4. Provide insertion of mapping data (id, longUrl, hash)

 > Safe for single DB in multiple run